-The overall program outcomes for the Master of Science degree program in Recreation therapy aim for students to:
+The overall program outcomes for the online Master of Science degree program in Recreational Therapy aim for students to:

 2. Explain environmental and societal factors as well as legislative and regulatory issues that hamper or promote the inclusion and functioning of clients with disabilities or chronic illness and their capacities to participate fully in life.

-3. Explain the (1) profession's historical development and contemporary status within the health and human service system, (2) various service delivery models associated with therapeutic recreation practice, (3) variety of services provided by recreation therapists, including special recreation, inclusive recreation, leisure education/counseling and recreation therapy services, and (4) professional organizations and practice regulation/credentialing.
+3. Explain the (1) profession's historical development and contemporary status within the health and human service system, (2) various service delivery models associated with therapeutic recreation practice, (3) variety of services provided by recreational therapists, including special recreation, inclusive recreation, leisure education/counseling and recreational therapy services, and (4) professional organizations and practice regulation/credentialing.

-4. Explain the standards of practice and codes of ethical conduct associated with quality recreation therapy services and explain the interpretive guidelines that are used to guide practice.
+4. Explain the standards of practice and codes of ethical conduct associated with quality recreational therapy services and explain the interpretive guidelines that are used to guide practice.

 5. Justify the various assessment processes and instruments used within the discipline and in health and human service settings as well as the procedures for selecting assessments and the strategies and techniques associated with conducting (e.g., behavioral observation, interviewing, functional skill testing), interpreting and documenting client assessment (e.g., writing goals, objectives, assessment reports, treatment plans).